How Home Care Can Help Seniors Stay Connected During the COVID-19 Pandemic

 In the Windsor-Essex area, Life After Fifty has maintained their telephone outreach and activity programs.
 Their Seniors’ Centre Without Walls is a free telephone-based activities program with everything from safe morning stretches, to comedy, to crafting, to arm chair travel.
 Participants are encouraged to share their stories and connect with their peers.

 Here at Homecare Hub, we recently launched our Senior Chat Line.
 This telephone companionship service is free to any senior living in Canada.
 Whether you or your loved one wants to speak with someone on a weekly basis or only when you feel like it, this service offers a friendly voice and a listening ear between 9-5pm Monday-Friday.
 The number is 1-888-CARE-080.

 As COVID-19 restrictions continue to limit our traditional daily activities, in-home caregiving is more important than ever before.
 While setting up technology or explaining telephone services may go beyond the realm of conventional home care, top quality home care services are known to go above and beyond to ensure the well-being of their clients, including keeping them connected to the world around them.

 Homecare Hub connects you to a full suite of Reliable, COVID Safe, Accredited, and Affordable home care services in your area.
 We have curated our site to only list vetted, top quality agencies with transparent pricing for you or your loved ones.

 We strive to support our clients in maintaining their independence and dignity by simplifying the process of finding the best home care near you.
 Find your top local agencies at www.homecarehub.com or call 1-888-227-3080 to talk through your situation and see how Homecare Hub can help.
 We offer complimentary community care navigation to help point you in the right direction.

-Maggie Clapperton is a social worker at Homecare Hub.
+Maggie Clapperton is a social worker and content creator at Homecare Hub.